Spreads/SignalW/README.md

 };
 let ws = new WebSocketSubject<any>(wsConfig);
 ```
+Then in the very beginning of OWIN pipeline (before any identity middleware)
-then in OWIN pipeline use this trick to populate the correct header
+use this trick to populate the correct header:
 ```
 app.Use((context, next) => {
     if (!context.Request.Headers.ContainsKey("Authorization")